battlefeel1942/indesign-scripts/README.md

 Identifies images that do not fully fill their containers, listing these images along with the pages where they are located.

 ### Show-List-of-Paragraph-Only-Font-Sizes.jsx
-Lists all unique font sizes used in paragraphs within an Adobe InDesign document, displaying their frequency and the pages and coordinates of their occurrence (for the first 10 instances of each font size).
+Lists all unique font sizes used in paragraphs, displaying their frequency and the pages and coordinates of their occurrence (for the first 10 instances of each font size).

 ### Show-List-of-Sections.jsx
 Lists all sections, indicating empty sections with a placeholder, and displays the list.